 My experience teaching goat yoga this summer was profoundly beautiful.
-I spent approximately 60 hours outside in the fresh air.
+I spent approximately 60 extra hours outside, in the fresh air.
 Time I would not have taken out of my busy day if I didn’t have to, even though the intention is always there.
-I interacted with curious, loving and friendly animals, most of them rescued from slaughter houses and neglectful owners.
+I interacted with affectionate, loving and friendly animals.
+Most of them were rescued from slaughter houses and neglectful owners.
 I met new people.
-I learned how to teach outside my studio, for large groups that were completely distracted, yet I held the space and sequenced each session for beginners to advanced practitioners, newbies, people with physical limitations and people of all ages.
+I learned how to teach outside my studio, for large groups that were completely distracted.
+I held the space and sequenced each session for beginners to advanced practitioners, newbies, people with physical limitations and people of all ages.

-With that being said, many left with a heightened awareness regarding animals in need.
+With that being said, many practitioners left with a heightened awareness regarding animals in need.
 Many of them thanked me at the end of each session and told me they’d like to try a yoga class.
 Many of them came with a friend or relative.
 I witnessed how much fun they were having on a beautiful summer night and it warmed my heart.

 I got to know and hang out with Karen Bayha from Steppin' Out Ponies and Petting Zoo.
-If I was a yoga snob and I turned my nose up to goat yoga, I would’ve never met her.
+If I was a yoga snob and I turned my nose up to goat yoga, I would not have met her.
 She is living her dream.
 She owns a farm and works her ass off every day to keep that dream alive.
 Most of her animals are rescues.
 She treats every one of them like her children.
 I doubt she knows anything about The Yoga Sutras of Patanjali, but she lives an authentic life.
 I am honored to call her my friend.
 I am so grateful for the experience, as an animal lover, a yogi and a human being.